 Financial aid packages from The Graduate School for master's students are limited to the federal aid offered by the Federal Direct Loan Program.
-In order to be considered for federal aid, which includes Federal Work Study (FWS) funding, students must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is required for any federal loan program along with FWS.
+In order to be considered for federal financial aid, which includes Federal Work Study (FWS) funding, students are required to complete the Free Application for Federal Student Aid (FAFSA).

-Note: To receive any form of federal student aid, students must be enrolled at least half-time.
-They also must be United States citizens or eligible non-citizens.
+Note: To receive any form of federal student aid, students must be enrolled at least half-time and be United States citizens or eligible non-citizens.

 Duke Graduate School FAFSA School Code: 002920.

 - Please allow approximately two to four weeks after we have received your FAFSA to determine aid eligibility.
 Afterwards incoming students will receive a Financial Aid Offer Notification via email to review.
 You may reach out to our office directly to find out if we have successfully received your FAFSA.